afwebb/SDS-385/week1/README.md

 Accuracey of prediction: 0.949
 ```

+This converges remarkebly quickly.
+It only takes about a half dozen iterations to reach a minimum, compared to ~1000 for gradient descent.

 E.) Newton's method requires more calculation, but fewer iterations.
 For complex functions, deepest descent is preferable.
 But, assuming the function is sufficiently simple, newton's method will be much quicker.
 Further, Newton's method has a natural step size, which gives it a large advantage over deepest descent.

 In this case, I had to spend some time figuring out a good step size.
 The (better) alternative, using a variable step-size based on the matrices given, would require more effort.